jpowell96/data-analysis/bank_failures/writeup.md

 |TX|13|

-Which states had the most closures in a given year, and for which year?
+Which states had the most closures over the time period?

 ```sql
 select state, extract('YEAR' from closing_date) :: TEXT as closing_year, COUNT(*) as state_failures_by_year